edmundmk/pomelo/README.md

 ### Generalized parsing

-The grammars for many real programming languages are ambiguous, requiring contextual knowledge to disambiguate two or more valid parse trees.
-GLR parsing allows us to handle both unambiguous grammars that are not LALR(1) and grammars that are actually ambiguous.
+A grammar with unresolved conflicts is effectively ambiguous.
+Such grammars either require more than one token of lookahead, or additional contextual knowledge must be used to disambiguate two or more valid parse trees.
+GLR parsing allows us to handle both these cases - unambiguous grammars that are not LALR(1), or truly ambiguous grammars.

 When the parser encounters an expected conflict, the parser is split into two (or more) independent parsers.
 Instead of a single parser stack, there